The AR forms are typically evident at birth and may be accompanied by early-onset emphysema:

 - Macrocephaly, alopecia, cutis laxa, and scoliosis (MACS) syndrome – Notable for macrocephaly, facial dysmorphism, gingival hypertrophy, dental abnormalities, sparse hair, high-pitched voice, and musculoskeletal abnormalities.
 Ocular, neurologic, and respiratory symptoms are absent.

 - Arterial tortuosity syndrome – AR disorder due to SLC2A10 mutation.
-There is variable skin laxity, cleft palate, hypertelorism, bifid uvula.
+There is variable skin laxity, cleft palate, hypertelorism, and bifid uvula.
 Arterial anomalies result in early death.